Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

+When beginning voice training, trainees express their goals through descriptive language that captures their identity presentation needs.
+We found that these descriptions typically fall into four categories that inform, but cannot directly guide, voice training: vocal utility, comfort with the voice, surface-level understandings of parameters, and vivid character descriptions.

-\textbf{\textit{Vocal Utility.}} Vocal utility plays a key role in defining why a trainee initially pursues voice training.
-Specifically, we found that trainees wanted a voice that causes others to treat them a specific way, whether that be passing as cisgender (T1, T3, T4, T8-T10 and E1, E3, E6), causing some amount of gender confusion (T6), or presenting authority (T1, T2, T10).
-For example, T2 desired a voice so masculine that it would make his coworkers who misgendered him look silly.
-T6 wanted a voice on the threshold, where most of the time they would be gendered as male, but a small percentage of the time they would be gendered as female by others.
-T2 and T4 mentioned that having access to a voice that passed as cisgender would allow them to maintain safety in dangerous environments.
+\textbf{\textit{Vocal Utility.}} Trainees often framed initial goals around how they wanted others to perceive and interact with them.
+This ranged from passing as cisgender (T1, T3, T4, T8-T10 and E1, E3, E6) to creating specific social impacts --- T2 desired a voice ``so masculine that it would make his coworkers who misgendered him look silly,'' while T6 sought a voice that would create some gender ambiguity, being ``gendered as male most of the time'' but occasionally read as female.
+For some trainees (T2, T4), having access to a voice that passed as cisgender would allow them to maintain safety in potentially dangerous environments.

-\textbf{\textit{Comfort in Voice.}} Trainees mentioned alleviation of voice dysphoria and gaining a voice that they felt comfortable with as a major factor driving their voice training (T1 and T9).
-Although providing a point to get away from (the current voice), voice dysphoria oftentimes didn't provide a very useful motivation --- instead, experts recognized voice dysphoria as a common barrier to voice training (E1, E2, E4, E5), especially when related to \textit{voice generalization}, which involves using the voice-in-training (VIT) in new environments (E1, E4, E5).
-E1 mentioned how voice dysphoria was a common barrier to practicing outside the session: \textit{``[They're] going home to practice, and if what comes out isn't euphoric, it can be ... a barrier to practicing at all.''}
+\textbf{\textit{Comfort in Voice}} The alleviation of voice dysphoria and development of vocal comfort emerged as a critical motivating factor for T1 and T9.
+Although providing original motivation for some trainees, experts noted that voice dysphoria often functioned as a double-edged sword --- while providing motivation to get away from the current voice, it could also create a barrier to practice (E1, E2, E4, E5), especially during voice \textit{generalization}, which involves using the voice-in-training (VIT) in new environments (E1, E4, E5).
+E1 highlighted this challenge: